utopian-coder/Jobify/README.md

 # Jobify 🧑🏽‍💻

-JobHub is a platform that connects job seekers with job opportunities by allowing users to post and apply for jobs.
+Jobify is a platform that connects job seekers with job opportunities by allowing users to post and apply for jobs.
 The website is built using ReactJS, CSS Modules, Bootstrap, and Supabase for backend services.
 This repository contains all the code and resources necessary to run the Jobify website.

 ## Features 🚀